jonasjucker/container-C2SM/README.md

 # Container for COSMO-ORG
-This report summarizes the experiences and difficulties to build and run a container for COSMO-ORG on both, CPU and GPU.
+This repository summarizes the experiences and difficulties to build and run a container for COSMO-ORG on both, CPU and GPU.
 The target machine for that container is Piz Daint at CSCS.

 ## General